History of Saint Anne's

 The old church

-One hundred and sixty years ago, the districts known as Old Swan and Stoneycroft were one scattered hamlet.
+In the early 19th century, the districts known as Old Swan and Stoneycroft were one scattered hamlet.
 Thanks to the vicinity of the cattlemarket, on market days the local public houses and hotels were crowded with country customers, and the packed bar rooms noisy with strange dialects, as crowds of drovers ate and drank.
 As the market day ended, and the road cleared of departing cattle, Stanley became once again a very quiet rural village.

 In 1830 the Liverpool and Manchester Railway opened and the district developed rapidly.
 Where St. Anne's Church now stands, was an iron foundry, standing back from the road.
 Tue Brook, then a clear stream, flowed past the works and provided the water necessary for the foundry.
 About this time the property was bought by Mr. Thomas Gardner, whose son, of the same name, was in Holy Orders, and married to the daughter of one Samuel Hilton, of Anfield.
 These two gentlemen, assisted by a grant from the Church Building Society, built the first Church in Stanley.
 Mr. Gardner (Senior) also built and furnished a house for his son at the east end of what had been the foundry offices, and the remaining land was laid out as a garden to the parsonage.